-(Parallel Processing Scheme on TensorFlow for
+(A Parallel Processing Scheme on TensorFlow for

 Improving Training and Validation Performance)

-Abstract Most deep learning systems spend lots of time on model training and validation.
-However, they sometimes tend to waste GPU and CPU resources because the pre-processing and batch processes based on single thread cause a wait time.
-In this paper, we propose a new scheme that efficiently handles training and validation processes based on multi-thread.
-The proposed scheme can be overlapping the training and validation processes as much as possible by using a model copy operation that extends the processes with multi-threads.
+Abstract Most deep learning systems spend lot of time on model training and validation.
+However, they sometimes tend to waste GPU and CPU resources because the pre-processing and batch processes based on a single thread result in a wait time.
+In this paper, we propose a new scheme that efficiently handles training and validation processes based on multi-threads.
+The proposed scheme can overlap the training and validation processes as much as possible by using a model copy operation that extends the processes with multi-threads.
 As a result, it improves the overall utilization of CPU and GPU.
-For evaluation, we implemented a convolutional neural network (CNN) using TensorFlow framework.
-As a result, we clearly confirm that the proposed scheme saves total training and validation time by up to 22.4% compared with the traditional schemes.
+For evaluation, we implemented a convolutional neural network (CNN) using the TensorFlow framework.
+As a result, we clearly confirm that the proposed scheme saves the total training and validation time by up to 22.4% compared with the traditional schemes.

-Key words : Multi thread, deep learning, TensorFlow, GPU and CPU utilization
+Key words : Multi-threads, deep learning, TensorFlow, GPU and CPU utilization

-Fig. 1 GPU utilization of tf.data-based model
+Fig. 1 GPU utilization of the tf.data-based model

-Fig. 2 Comparison of process between base pipeline and proposed pipeline
+Fig. 2 Comparison of processes between the base pipeline and proposed pipeline

-Fig. 3 Validation process of proposed scheme
+Fig. 3 Validation process of the proposed scheme

-Fig. 4 Comparison of training performance using MNIST dataset
+Fig. 4 Comparison of training performance using the MNIST dataset

-Fig. 5 Comparison of training performance using 1GB MNIST dataset
+Fig. 5 Comparison of training performance using the 1GB MNIST dataset

-Fig. 6 Comparison of MNIST GPU utilization using single thread pipeline
+Fig. 6 Comparison of MNIST GPU utilization using the single thread pipeline

-Fig. 7 Comparison of MNIST CPU utilization using single thread
+Fig. 7 Comparison of MNIST CPU utilization using a single thread

-Fig. 8 Comparison of MNIST GPU utilization using multi-thread pipeline
+Fig. 8 Comparison of MNIST GPU utilization using the multi-thread pipeline

-Fig. 9 MNIST Comparison of MNIST CPU utilization using multi-thread pipeline
+Fig. 9 MNIST Comparison of MNIST CPU utilization using the multi-thread pipeline

-Fig. 10 Comparison of 1GB MNIST GPU utilization using single thread pipeline
+Fig. 10 Comparison of 1GB MNIST GPU utilization using the single thread pipeline

-Fig. 11 1GB Comparison of 1GB MNIST CPU utilization using single thread pipeline
+Fig. 11 1GB Comparison of 1GB MNIST CPU utilization using the single thread pipeline

-Fig. 12 Comparison of 1GB MNIST GPU utilization using multi-thread pipeline
+Fig. 12 Comparison of 1GB MNIST GPU utilization using the multi-thread pipeline

-Fig. 13 Comparison of 1GB MNIST CPU utilization using multi-thread pipeline
+Fig. 13 Comparison of 1GB MNIST CPU utilization using the multi-thread pipeline

 Fig. 14 The ratio of model copy overhead to epoch training time.